-AUGUSTA — For the week ending August 29, the Maine Department of Labor recorded about 1,200 initial claims filed for state unemployment insurance, and about 2,000 initial claims filed for federal Pandemic Unemployment Assistance (PUA).
+AUGUSTA — For the week ending January 16, the Maine Department of Labor recorded about 3,300 initial claims filed for state unemployment insurance, and 1,000 initial claims filed for federal Pandemic Unemployment Assistance (PUA).

-More than 38,000 weekly certifications, or continued claims, were filed last week for state unemployment, with another 22,000 weekly certifications filed under PUA.
+About 17,000 weekly certifications, or continued claims, were filed last week for state unemployment, with another 14,300 weekly certifications filed under PUA.

-In addition, just over 7,000 weekly certifications were filed for the federal Pandemic Emergency Unemployment Compensation program and over 500 weekly certifications were filed for the state Extended Benefits program.
+In addition, about 17,850 weekly certifications were filed for the federal Pandemic Emergency Unemployment Compensation program.
 Weekly certifications must be filed by claimants every week in order to continue to receive unemployment benefits.

-Between March 15 and August 29, the Maine Department of Labor has paid out about $1.43 billion in federal and state unemployment benefits.
+Between March 15, 2020 and January 16, 2021, the Maine Department of Labor has paid out over $1.79 billion in federal and state unemployment benefits.

 The Maine Department of Labor continues its careful review of all claims as it investigates unemployment imposter fraud.

-During the week ending August 29, the Department cancelled about 443 initial claims and 50 weekly certifications that were determined to be fraudulent.
+During the week ending January 16, the Department cancelled 336 initial claims and 3 weekly certifications that were determined to be fraudulent.

 Unemployment imposter fraud is when a person's Personally Identifiable Information, or PII, is stolen and used illegally to apply for unemployment benefits.
 Maine is one of many U.S. states working in close collaboration with state and federal law enforcement and regulatory agencies to investigate and prevent it.